kpotschi/phaser-esbuild-template/README.md

+# phaser-esbuild-template
-a simple and intuitive template to start your phaser project using esbuild
+A simple and intuitive template to start your phaser project using esbuild